 On national politics, the editorial opinion of The Conservative Woman is against Theresa May as seen from this quote from an article that reads “One inescapable factor is common to all of these.
 It is Theresa May’s own near-total lack of ideology, intellectual curiosity, governing-philosophy, vision, direction, commitment, strategy, competence, charisma, and, most of all, leadership ability.”
 Further, they also have strong anti-immigrant (Muslims) and anti-abortion sentiments.

 The Conservative Woman is also anti-Conservative Party since they view them as not conservative enough.
 For example in this editorial regarding the conservative Tory Party: “Laura Perrins: The Tories are the enemy within”, Ms. Perrins states her own “Deep State” conspiracy theories “foreign Presidents and Prime Ministers, the military, the intelligence services, the police, the charities, the stars, celebrities and virtue signallers, the universities and the crooked academics – almost the entire financial, political, media, military/industrial, intelligence agency, cultural, academic are all elements of this hybrid state, the Deep State.”

-Overall, we rate The Conservative Woman as a far right biased and mixed factually due to poor sourcing and promotion of conspiracy theories.
-(M. Huitsing 5/30/2018)
+Overall, we rate The Conservative Woman far-right biased due to story selection and opinion that always favor the right.
+We also rate them Mixed for factual reporting due to the use of poor sources and the promotion of conspiracy theories.
+(M. Huitsing 5/30/2018) Updated (5/30/2020)